 I’m an Assistant Professor in the Department of Sociology at UMass Lowell.
-I earned my PhD in sociology at Texas A&M University, and MA in ethnic studies at San Francisco State University.
+I earned my PhD in Sociology at Texas A&M University in 2020, and MA in Ethnic Studies at San Francisco State University in 2014.

 I was born and raised in Connecticut by Puerto Rican teen parents.
 Everyday life in a state with such enormous income inequality shaped my concern for how people navigate structural barriers, especially at the intersection of race and gender.

 As a sociologist today, I seek to examine the everyday world as a problematic.
 Dorothy Smith’s conceptualization of the everyday is formative to my research agenda.
 Smith (1987:99) instructs us to:

 Look for the inner organization generating [the everyday’s] ordinary features, its order and disorders, its contingencies and conditions, and to look for that inner organization in the externalized and abstracted relations… of the ruling apparatus in general.